Potted Peppers For A Winter Harvest: 5 Easy Tips

 For greens and vegetables in containers and for those growing in my gardens, I use organic products most of the time.
 Fish emulsion, SeaPlus, compost, aged cow manure, earthworm castings, the Espoma brand of fertilizers, and others provide nutrients and help sustain the plants and populations of microbes.

 Living microbes consume and break down organic matter in the soil, releasing simpler nutrients when they die.
-This natural process happens all the time in all healthy soils.
+This natural process happens continuously in all healthy soils.

 Some gardeners prefer the chemical (or synthetic) fertilizer products.
 In my opinion, using them does not make produce toxic since organics and synthetics break down to similar compounds.
 The plant reconfigures those nutrients into useful substances needed for normal growth.